Au revoir les enfants

-Because films about childhood are often nostalgic, they are often about loss.
+Most films about childhood are often nostalgic.
 Louis Malle’s masterful auto-biopic is about loss of an unfathomable kind.

-Intersectionality, hyperlink cinema and cinema diaspora are just some of the terms you can apply to Monsoon Wedding.
-Another is the #MeTooMovement.
+Intersectionality, hyperlink cinema and cinema diaspora are some terms you can apply to Monsoon Wedding.
+Another is #MeToo.

-First seen as an eviscerating critique of Thatcherism, 30 years on it belongs with the MeToo and Time’s Up movements.
+First seen as a critique of Thatcherism, this now lives in the era of MeToo and Time’s Up.

 Elio Petri’s bitterly satirical Oscar winner from 1970 cuts a stark picture of today’s political leaders.